 Before we jump right into the objectives of an operational audit, let’s discuss the goals for most businesses in general:

-If your business objectives align with most companies, operational audits can help you achieve these objectives by evaluating:
+If your business objectives align with most companies, operational auditing can help you achieve these objectives by evaluating:

 Organizational audits are a clear window into how an organization operates.
 They offer new perspectives on the good and not-so-good aspects of a company’s processes and practices.
 As a result, management learns of new issues they may otherwise not have been aware of and uses the results of the audits to motivate team members and encourage new or existing goals.

-It’s all about making improvements to increase profit, stay legally compliant, and ensure long-term employee satisfaction.
+It’s all about making improvements to increase profit, stay legally compliant, and ensure operational efficiency.

 There are four categories of people who benefit from operational audits.
 The: